YoichiroUrita/Javascript/README.md

 plug-in about javascript/jQuery<br>
 ***

-# <a href="http://uritajp.wixsite.com/cleditor-custom">Demonstration for customized jQuery Cleditor is here.</a>
+# <a href="http://uritajp.wixsite.com/cleditor-custom">Demonstration for customized jQuery CLEditor is here.</a>

 ***
 # <a href="jquery.cleditor.image.js">jquery.cleditor.image.js</a><br>